kubeflow/website/content/docs/fairing/azure/az-kubeflow-notebook.md

 +++
-title = "Train and Deploy on Azure from a Kubeflow Notebook" description = "Use Kubeflow Fairing to train and deploy a model on Azure Kubernetes Service (AKS) from a notebook that is hosted on Kubeflow" weight = 45
+title = "Train and Deploy on Azure from a Kubeflow Notebook" description = "Use Kubeflow Fairing to train and deploy a model on Microsoft Azure Kubernetes Service (AKS) from a notebook that is hosted on Kubeflow" weight = 45
 +++